BuildOnViction/tmn/README.md

 pkey = a25...5f5        # The private key of the account you want your
                         # masternode to use.
-                        # It will be used to transactions fees
+                        # It will be used to receive transactions fees
                         # Please use a separate new account for security reasons

 tmn start --name $name --net $net --pkey $pkey